Drury University

-Drury University, formerly Drury College and originally Springfield College, is a private university in Springfield, Missouri, United States.
+Drury University is a private university in Springfield, Missouri, United States.
 The university's mission statement describes itself as "church-related".
 It enrolls about 1,590 undergraduate and graduate students in six master's programs and 716 students in the College of Continuing Professional Studies.

 In 2013, the Drury Panthers men's basketball team won the NCAA Men's Division II Basketball Championship.
 The Drury men's and women's Panthers have 22 NCAA Division II National Championships between them, in addition to numerous NAIA titles before moving to the NCAA.

 History

 Drury was founded as Springfield College in 1873 by Congregationalist church missionaries in the mold of other Congregationalist universities such as Dartmouth College and Yale University.
 Nathan Morrison, Samuel Drury, and James and Charles Harwood provided the school's initial endowment and organization; Samuel Drury's gift was the largest of the group and the school was soon renamed as Drury College in honor of Drury's recently deceased son on December 10, 1874.

 The early curriculum emphasized educational, religious, and musical strengths.
 Students came to the new college from a wide area including the Indian Territories of Oklahoma.
 The first graduating class included four women.

 When classes began in 1873, they were held in a single building on a campus occupying less than 1+1/2 acre.
 Twenty-five years later the 40 acre campus included Stone Chapel, the President's House and three academic buildings.
 Today, the university occupies a 115 acre campus, including the original historic buildings.

 Drury College became Drury University on January 1, 2000.